Chapter 13 in Georgia Bankruptcy

 8. Creditors have an opportunity to file “proofs of claims” to be paid through the Chapter 13 case.

-9. After confirmation of the case, the bankruptcy petitioner continues to make monthly payments for a period of three to five years.
+9. After the case is confirmed, the bankruptcy petitioner continues to make monthly payments for three to five years.

 10. Before receiving a close and discharge, the bankruptcy petitioner must complete a financial management course and file the counseling certificate with the court.